 “Oh, look at those tiny babies!
-What did they weigh when they were born?” an older lady sitting on a bench outside the hospital asked.
+What did they weigh when they were born?” an older lady sitting on a bench outside the hospital asked me.
 We’d strolled by her and others, drawing attention because of my twins’ luggage, small oxygen tanks, and oxygen saturation and heart rate monitors.
 She was pleasant, but I wasn’t in the mood for talking to strangers.

 Mid-May in the Washington D.C. area is nothing like spring.
 It is humid, dank, and oppressive, the dregs of summer, just preterm.
 As soon as we exited the hospital air conditioning into the real world’s heat, alarms erupted from their monitors for unknown reasons.
 I’d wanted to go unnoticed, wishing the journey from the neonatal intensive care unit, the NICU, to our car would’ve at least been uneventful.
 I needed something to be uneventful as our lives had not been for over three and half months, the time it took for them to recover from their premature birth at 25 weeks.